📊 CBIO Key Takeaways

 Key Metrics to Watch

-- Operating cash flow trend and runway remaining with current burn rate
+- Operating cash flow trend and burn rate reduction

-- Operating expense management and path to operational profitability
+- Operating expense management and path to positive operating income

 - Quarterly operating cash burn relative to cash balance